microsoft/industry/fsi/referenceImplementation/readme.md

 ## Pricing

-There’s no cost associated with the reference implementation itself, as it is just an architecture that is constructed using existing Azure products and services.
+There’s no cost associated with the reference implementation itself, as it it provides the architecture and controls that are constructed using existing Azure products and services.
 Therefore you only pay for the Azure products and services that you choose to enable, and also the products and services your organization will deploy into the landing zones for your workloads.

-For example, you don’t pay for the Management Groups or the Azure Policies that are being assigned, but assigning a policy to enable Microsoft Defender for Cloud (previously known as Azure Security Center Standard) on all landing zone subscriptions will generate cost on those subscriptions for the Microsoft Defender for Cloud service as detailed [here](https://azure.microsoft.com/pricing/details/azure-defender/).
+For example, you don’t pay for the Management Groups or the Azure policies that are being assigned, but assigning a policy to enable Microsoft Defender for Cloud (previously known as Azure Security Center Standard) on all landing zone subscriptions will generate cost on those subscriptions for the Microsoft Defender for Cloud service when the actual service is being created as detailed [here](https://azure.microsoft.com/pricing/details/azure-defender/).

 ## What if I already have an existing Azure footprint?